-Be conscious of your breathing
+Be conscious of your breathing.

-Although this can be pretty annoying when you are already stress or anxious, there is so truth behind it.
+Although this can be pretty annoying when you are already stressed or anxious, there is so much truth behind it.

 Count to 10

-I was a little annoyed because I wasn’t telling any jokes and she was laughing like she heard a good one.
+I was a little annoyed because I wasn’t telling any jokes.
+And she was laughing like she heard one of my best jokes.

-After she stopped laughing she told me to count to 10.
+After she stopped laughing, she told me to count to 10.

-I will be honest, it was not what I wanted to hear, but it sure did help.
+Honestly, it was not what I wanted to hear, but it sure did help.

-You can focus and process what I’m feeling and why do I feel the way that I do.
+You can focus and process what you feeling and why you feel the way that you do.

-Remember, they’re just a kid
+Remember, they’re just a kid.